Charles Lock: Relationship with Emma Hamilton

-Charles Lock is well known for his hatred of Lord Nelson's mistress, Emma Hamilton, the wife of the British ambassador in Naples William Hamilton.
+Charles Lock is well known for his hatred of Lord Nelson's mistress, Emma Hamilton, the wife of the British ambassador in Naples Sir William Hamilton.
 Strains between Lady Hamilton and Lock and his wife led to poisonous relations in the court at Palermo.
 Biographer Flora Fraser, in her book Emma, Lady Hamilton, describes Charles Lock as "a difficult young man, quick to take offence and all too eager to put himself forward."
 She points out that his "violent dislike" of Lady Hamilton seems to have reciprocated.
 Lady Hamilton is known to have spread rumours about Charles Lock's wife Cecilia being a Jacobin, possibly because she was jealous of Cecilia's good looks and youthful figure.

 Lady Hamilton's grip over Lord Nelson was especially criticized by Lock.
 He spoke of her "unbounded power" over Nelson, and complained that the vice-admiral's "extravagant love" had made him "the laughing stock of the whole fleet."
 Lock became famous for the salacious letters he wrote home in which he denounced Lady Hamilton and Lord Nelson.
 Flora Fraser describes his letters as "long, vituperative screeds about the horrors of Lady Hamilton."
 The letters Lock wrote contained "scabrous comments" and gained a wide circulation back in the United Kingdom among those who wished to attack the government by attacking its servants.

 Lock began his campaign of denigration on 30 June 1799 in a letter to his father in which he commented on Nelson's return to the recaptured Naples on 24 June with Emma and her husband Sir William.
 Lock stated that the three embarked aboard HMS Foudroyant "with great secrecy."
 He expressed his bitterness at not being notified by saying:"I underwent a severe mortification in not being invited to accompany Sir William or receiving any intimation of their designs, which I relied on as Sir William had repeatedly promised I should attend him when he went."
 In the same letter, Lock blamed Lady Hamilton as the one behind the decision to keep him uninformed, and described her as a "superficial, grasping and vulgar minded woman."
 However, private orders given by the Queen of Naples and Sicily were the actual reason why Nelson and Lady Hamilton left Palermo for Naples with such secrecy, thus forcing Sir William to break his word to Charles Lock.